|

 couldn’t be possible to determine any remarkable difference or variation

 along the whole vault.
+Being the available and

 listed data very much heterogeneous, it has been performed a first